ElkonLab/scAPA/scAPA_vignette.md

     ## 5   X 161256711 161256833 ENSMUSG00000000037.16_2_2    123      +
     ## 6  11 108414266 108414399 ENSMUSG00000000049.11_1_1    134      +

-First, calculate the sum of the counts fro each peak in each cell cluster.
+First, calculate the sum of the counts from each peak in each cell cluster.

 ``` r
 a <- calc_clusters_counts(a)